Raise your hand if you hate cleaning your wood ceiling beams?

 If you don’t currently have a duster brush suitable for your rough wood beams, I recommend trying this one.

-It has an extension pole that will allow you to reach your ceilings easily.
+It has an extension pole that lets you reach your ceilings easily.

 How Often Should You Clean Your Ceiling Beams?